omnijxs/OrderOfMagi/README.md

-# Order Of Magi

-A repository for the Elder Scrolls V : Skyrim mod Order of Magi
+A repository for the following Elder Scrolls V : Skyrim mods

+1. Winter's Grasp
+2. Snowgaard